Economic development incentives

 • Investment Tax Credit: Valued at up to 2% of qualified investments, or 5% for qualified investments in green projects, green CHIPS projects or childcare services.

 • Research and Development Tax Credit: A credit of up to 50% of the Federal R&D credit up to 6% of research expenditures in New York State.
+For a qualified green project or green CHIPS project, a credit of 50% of the portion of the Federal Research and Development tax credit that relates to expenditures in NYS up to 8% of research expenditures attributable to activities conducted in NYS.

 • Real Property Tax Credit: Available to companies locating in certain distressed areas and to Regionally Significant Projects - businesses in strategic industries that meet higher employment and investment thresholds.